AirspaceTechnologies/claude_coder/README.md

 **Developer:** Thought - If we only had a system to automate all this tedious back-and-forth error-fixing...

-Claude Coder in Docker: Navigate to your project directory and run `claude_coder`.
+Introducing Claude Coder: Navigate to your project directory and run `claude_coder`.
 Your current directory is safely mounted in a Docker container with Claude Coder ready to help you code faster.

 ## Quick Start